peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 * <code>str</code> - The parameter <code>str</code> is a text string.

 * <code>replace</code> - If true, treats unpaired surrogate code points as having 3
- UTF-8 bytes (the UTF-8 length of the replacement character U + FFFD).
+ UTF-8 bytes (the UTF-8 length of the replacement character U+FFFD).

 **Returns:**